Lou-Flan/old-portfolio-site/README.md

   - Two recent projects including title, tech stack and description.
 - Blog
   - Five sample blogs including title, date of publication and sample text.

+Alternative versions of the site, including font changes and different colour scheme can be found in the branches.

 ------